 Please check our website @ www.DavenportSchoolofYoga.com for class times.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Check Representative's Identity: Verify the identity of the person you are talking to.
+Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Make sure the representative is legitimate.
 Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to get advice from a certified privacy legal expert to ensure compliance and to safeguard your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to consult an accredited privacy lawyer to ensure conformity and to safeguard your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.

 Handling Disputes: Document any legal issues or disputes and seek legal advice.
 You may also report the issue to local consumer protection agencies.
-Reporting Listing Issues: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Use this form to report the issue: Contact Us Form
+Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Fill out this form to let us know: Contact Us Form